Binary JSON with bson4jackson

 }

-Or you may use Jackson’s streaming API and serialize the object manually:
+Or use Jackson’s streaming API to serialize the object manually:

 import java.io.ByteArrayInputStream;